gixxerblade/city-state-lookup-tool/README.md

 ![CORS Policy](https://citystatezipcode.s3.amazonaws.com/corspolicy.png)

+## Typing vs Copying and Pasting Code

+I am a very big believer in typing code out that you intend to use for anything.
+Typing code versus copypasta provides a better learning return on investment because we're practicing instead of just reading.
+When we copy code without understanding it, we have a lesser chance of understanding what is happening.
+While it's nice to see our outcomes immediately the reward comes from understanding what we are doing.
+With that said, please don't copy and paste the code from this tutorial.
+Type.
+Everything.
+Out.
+You'll be a better programmer for it, trust me.

 ## Setup

-Going under the presupposition that you have a basic understanding of HTML, CSS, and JavaScript, I am assuming you have installed `npm`, the latest version of `node`, React, `netlify-cli`, have a GitHub and Netlify account, and have registered to use USPS WebTools.
+Going under the assupmtion that you have a basic understanding of HTML, CSS, and JavaScript, I am assuming you have installed `npm` or `yarn`, the latest version of `node`, React, `netlify-cli`, have a GitHub and Netlify account, and have registered to use USPS WebTools.

 1. Create a new repo on github.
 2. Create a new React site by typing `npx create-react-app <new-github-repo-name>`